 - Generous pinch of salt depending on how salty the pepper paste is

 - Pepper to taste

 - 2 tbsp lemon juice

 - Wash the wings well with cold water.
 Dry each wing with a paper towel.
 This will ensure each wing will get nice and crispy.
-Now let’s make the harissa paste.

-- Transfer to a preheated oven set at 400°f and bake for 25-30 minutes or until internal temperature reaches 165°f. (see notes)
+- Bake for 25-30 minutes or until the internal temperature reaches 165℉.

-- Enjoy with your favorite dipping sauce and with company.
+- Enjoy with your favorite dipping sauce.

 - If you use a dark sheet pan, lower the heat to 375°F and continue to bake for 25-30 minutes or until internal temperature reaches 165°F.

 - I used Turkish Hot red pepper paste.
 Feel free to use sweet red pepper paste and add Cheyenne pepper (add the desired amount).